-Congratulations on your admission to the Masters’ Programme in the Management of Fish and Wildlife Populations at SLU.
-We are looking forward to meeting you here in Umeå in the fall!
+Congratulations on your place at SLU and in the Masters' programme Management of Fish and Wildlife Populations!
+We look forward to meeting you here in this autumn.

-Please don't hesitate to contact me John Ball if you have questions or problems!
-With two universities, Umeå is a rapidly-growing city, and it can difficult to find a place to live.
+Please don't hesitate to contact me firstname.lastname@example.org if you have questions or problems!
+With two universities, Umeå is a growing city, and it can difficult to find a place to live.
 However, I'd recommend this site and either using the Chrome browser to automatically translate it to English if you do not speak Swedish, or using Google or Bing Translate.
-Let me know if you have problems – although not formally my job, I have been able to help students find places to live before, and I’m happy to help you -- seriously!
+Let me know if you have problems finding a place to live – although not my job, I have been able to help a number of students find places to live, and I will try to help you too!

-Finally, if you send me an email to give me your phone number, I'd be happy to phone you for a friendly informal chat about the programme and living in Umeå!
-If you have any questions or do not know who to contact, please do NOT hesitate to get in touch with me!
-I like helping students! :-)
+If you send me an email, and give me your phone number, and I'd be happy to phone you for a friendly informal chat about the programme and living in Umeå.
+If you have any questions, encounter a problem, or simply do not know who to contact, get in touch with me.
+I like helping students!